We Celebrate the Diversity of Choral Music

 Our guest artists are at the top of their game and respected by their peers.
 They enjoy the opportunity to perform the Chorale’s eclectic and challenging repertoire, and they are as diverse as our composers, except they are all living.
 Our audience and our members enjoy the chance to hear these world class musicians.

 Our Artistic Director includes and promotes local composers when selecting repertoire for the Chorale.
 In addition, the MMC has premiered compositions by local composers, including students, a building contractor, and well-established artists.
+We have performed pieces arranged by Chorale members.
 We also commission new works.
 Due to the high caliber of our singers, we are a place where composers may express their creativity and stretch their skills.
-We find that their music reflects the boundlessness and the enchantment of the LA soundscape.

 We invite anyone who can sing and read music to audition to become a member of this distinguished ensemble.
 We offer scholarships to remove any financial barriers that may prevent singers from participating with the group.